Engee documentation

 received = receiver(transmitted);

-1. Signal generation - the waveform object generates a rectangular pulse;
+1. Signal generation — object waveform generates a rectangular pulse;

-2. Signal transmission - the transmitter object amplifies the signal and transmits it.
-The parameters PeakPower sets the peak power of the transmitter and Gain sets the gain;
+2. Signal transmission — object transmitter amplifies the signal and transmits it.
+Parameter PeakPower sets the peak power of the transmitter, and Gain — gain;

-3. Receive signal - the receiver object receives the signal and adds noise using the given parameters.
-NoiseFigure specifies the noise level, NoiseMethod indicates that the power-based noise addition method is used, and NoisePower specifies the noise power.
+3. Signal reception — object receiver accepts the signal and adds noise using the specified parameters.
+NoiseFigure detects the noise level, NoiseMethod indicates that the power noise addition method is being used, and NoisePower sets the noise power.

-This step completes the system construction process and allows the modelling of signal transmission and reception to begin, taking into account noise and other characteristics.
+This stage completes the process of building the system and allows you to start modeling the transmission and reception of the signal, taking into account noise and other characteristics.

-This optional stage allows you to visualise the results obtained after the system has been started.
-The stage helps to analyse the behaviour of the system and the quality of the received signal after passing through noise and amplification.
-In this example, graphs are plotted to evaluate the transmitted and received signals:
+Optionally, the results can be visualized after the system is started.
+The stage helps to analyze the behavior of the system and the quality of the received signal after passing through noise and amplification.
+In this example, graphs are constructed to evaluate the transmitted and received signals.:

-Here abs.(signal) and abs.(received) apply the abs function to each element of the array to get the amplitude of the signal.
-The plot function plots to visually compare how the signal has changed after passing through the transmitter and receiver.
+Here abs.(signal) and abs.(received) apply the function abs to each element of the array to get the amplitude of the signal.
+Function plot plots graphs to visually compare how the signal has changed after passing through the transmitter and receiver.

 so graph 1